evkx/evkx.github.io/content/models/porsche/taycan/Taycan_GTS/_index.md

 ## Performance

-With the optional Performance Battery Plus battery, you get other performance numbers.
-With overboost, the Porsche Taycan GTS reaches a maximum power of 440 kW (598 hp / 590 bhp).
-Without overboost, it provides a strong 320 kW (435 hp / 429 bhp).
-The maxium torque is at 850 Nm (627 lb-ft).
-This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.7 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.
+With overboost, the Porsche Taycan GTS reaches a maximum power of 515 kW (700 hp / 691 bhp).
+Without overboost, it provides a strong 445 kW (605 hp / 597 bhp).
+The maxium torque is at 790 Nm (583 lb-ft).
+This powerhouse can accelerate from 0 to 100 km/h (0 to 62 mph) in just 3.3 seconds and reaches a top speed of 250 km/h (155 mph), showcasing its impressive performance.

 ## Battery, Range, and Charging

-The high-capacity battery has a gross capacity of 93.4 kWh and a net usable capacity of 83.7 kWh, providing a 9.7 kWh buffer (10.4%) for battery protection.
+The high-capacity battery has a gross capacity of 105.0 kWh and a net usable capacity of 97.0 kWh, providing a 8.0 kWh buffer (7.6%) for battery protection.
 Operating at a nominal voltage of 725 volts, it qualifies as an 800-volt battery system.
 This high voltage is pivotal in enabling the system's charging capabilities.
 This Lithium-Ion battery utilizes [NMC (Nickel Manganese Cobalt) technology](../../../../technology/battery/cellchemistry/#lithium-nickel-manganese-cobalt-oxides-nmc).

-Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 504 to 439 km (313-273 miles), depending on the specific configuration and options, such as wheel size.
+Under the [WLTP](../../../../guides/understandingrange/wltp/) (Worldwide Harmonized Light Vehicles Test Procedure) standard, the vehicle's range varies between 628 to 552 km (390-343 miles), depending on the specific configuration and options, such as wheel size.
 Larger wheels can increase energy consumption and subsequently reduce the overall range.
-The vehicle's energy consumption is rated at 16.6 kWh/100 km for the base model and 19.1 kWh/100 km for the top-tier model under the WLTP test cycle.
+The vehicle's energy consumption is rated at 15.4 kWh/100 km for the base model and 17.6 kWh/100 km for the top-tier model under the WLTP test cycle.
 For more details about the range, see real-world data and range listings on this model’s [range and consumption](rangeandconsumption/) page.

-The vehicle supports fast DC charging with a maximum power of 270 kW.
-Charging from 0% to 100% takes approximately 51 minutes, while a more typical scenario from 10% to 80% takes 18 minutes with an average charging speed of 191 kW.
-Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 3% to 64%.
-This results in an effective charging speed, including time lost, of 162 kW, with each charging session taking about 19 minutes and 52 seconds.
-This efficient charging capability makes the Porsche Taycan GTS a convenient option for long-distance travel.
+The vehicle supports fast DC charging with a maximum power of 320 kW.
+Charging from 0% to 100% takes approximately 47 minutes, while a more typical scenario from 10% to 80% takes 16 minutes with an average charging speed of 260 kW.
+Considering an additional 5 minutes for each charging stop due to driving interruptions, the optimal charging range is from 1% to 65%.
+This results in an effective charging speed, including time lost, of 209 kW, with each charging session taking about 18 minutes and 48 seconds.
+This exceptionally fast charging capability makes the Porsche Taycan GTS one of the most efficient and convenient EVs for long-distance travel.

-In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 9 hours and 11 minutes.
-This journey would require three charging stops from 3% to 58%, with a total charging time of 51 minutes.
+In a theoretical 1000 km challenge, starting with a full battery and maintaining a constant speed of 120 km/h (75 mph) under ideal conditions with an assumed consumption rate of 22 kWh/100 km, the trip would take approximately 8 hours and 55 minutes.
+This journey would require two charging stops from 1% to 65%, with a total charging time of 36 minutes.

 ### Onboard Charger

 The standard onboard charger supports up to 11 kW for Level 1 and Level 2 AC charging.
-This allows you to fully charge the battery from 0 to 100% in approximately 7 hours and 36 minutes using a home charging setup.
+This allows you to fully charge the battery from 0 to 100% in approximately 8 hours and 49 minutes using a home charging setup.
 For faster charging, you can opt for an optional onboard charger that supports up to 22 kW.
-With this upgrade, you can achieve a full charge from 0 to 100% in just about 3 hours and 48 minutes at home.
+With this upgrade, you can achieve a full charge from 0 to 100% in just about 4 hours and 24 minutes at home.

 ### Charge Port